Ash-86/Chord-Level-Filter/README.md

-# Filter Similar Note Levels: *Plugin for MuseScore 4.x*
+# Filter Similar Note Levels: *Plugin for MuseScore*
- A MuseScore 4.x plugin that selects and copies notes of similiar levels within a measure, a specific range, or the whole staff.
+ A MuseScore 3.x/4.x plugin that selects and copies notes of similiar levels within a measure, a specific range, or the whole staff.
 Works with multiple staves and voices.

  ## Usage
  - Select a note(s) at the chord level(s) you wish to filter/select/copy.